Striking Vipers: Plot

-Twenty-seven-year-old Danny Parker (Anthony Mackie) and his girlfriend Theo (Nicole Beharie) go to a bar and pretend to be strangers.
+27-year-old Danny Parker (Anthony Mackie) and his girlfriend Theo (Nicole Beharie) go to a bar and pretend to be strangers.
 After they return home and have sex, Danny loudly plays the fictional fighting game Striking Vipers with his friend Karl Houghton (Yahya Abdul-Mateen II) as their preferred characters Lance and Roxette, respectively.
 This wakes Theo up.

-Eleven years later, Danny hosts a barbecue at his house with Theo, to whom he is married and has a five-year-old child.
-He has fallen out of contact with Karl, who is currently seeing a younger woman named Mariella.
+Eleven years later, Danny hosts a barbecue at his house with Theo, with whom he is married and has a five-year-old child named Tyler (August Muschett).
+He has fallen out of contact with Karl, who is currently seeing a younger woman named Mariella (Fola Evans-Akingbola).
 At the party, Karl gives Danny a birthday present: Striking Vipers X, the series' newest installment, and the virtual reality kit needed to play it.
 That night, the pair play the game in their respective homes, falling motionless in real life as they fully experience all sensations of Lance (Ludi Lin) and Roxette (Pom Klementieff).
 After a bout of fighting, which induces real pain, they fall onto each other.
 Karl (as Roxette) kisses Danny (as Lance), but Danny pulls away after a few seconds and they exit the game.

 Over the next few weeks, Danny and Karl regularly have sex in the game in the characters' bodies, and Theo notices that Danny is becoming withdrawn and no longer has sex with her, even though they have been trying to have a baby.
 Theo confronts him on their wedding anniversary and asks if he is having an affair.
 Danny says he is not and tells Karl they need to stop playing the game.

 At Danny's next birthday, Theo invites Karl to dinner as a surprise.
 Karl reveals to Danny that he has been unable to recreate the emotions or experiences with computer-controlled characters or other players.
 That night, the pair enter the game and have passionate sex.
 Afterwards, Karl says "I love you".
-Danny arranges for them to meet in real life and kiss in their normal bodies, but both of them say that there is no feeling there.
+Danny arranges for them to meet in real life and kiss in their actual bodies, but both of them agree that there is no feeling there.
 Karl argues they should continue seeing each other in the game but Danny disagrees, and an ensuing fight is broken up by the police.
 Theo picks up Danny from the police station and is enraged at his silence about what caused the fight.
-Danny finally starts to admit the truth.
+Danny finally admits the truth.

-On July 14, as the three have agreed, Danny plays Striking Vipers X with Karl while Theo goes to the bar without her wedding ring to meet a stranger.
+On July 14, as the three have agreed on an annual tradition, Danny plays Striking Vipers X with Karl while Theo goes to the bar without her wedding ring to meet a stranger.